Your cart is currently empty!

 A good way to think about customer service agents is to view them as actors in a long-running play.
 Even though minor details may change from day to day, fundamentally each audience member each night should enjoy the same experience.
 Sometimes the cast members will change but the play will still stay essentially the same.
 While some plays take a minimalist approach, most of them require significant effort from the team behind the scenes to ensure that everything runs as it should.
 Applying this analogy to a customer-service environment, the dedicated customer-service team needs not only to know their own processes and how to implement them but to be supported by an efficient back-stage team who understand that their own livelihoods depend on keeping customers happy.
 They also need well-designed processes and policies and the infrastructure to implement them.
 In other words, there are a lot of similarities between delivering effective and consistent customer service and delivering a product which is produced efficiently and to the same standard time after time.

 The starting point for delivering outstanding service is understanding what it is your customers actually want.
 In other words, measure their needs and then measure how well you are currently delivering on them.
 While organizations have placed increasing emphasis on soft-skills or people-skills over the years, ultimately business decisions need to be backed up by numbers.
 Customer satisfaction surveys have become a commonplace means of identifying strengths and weaknesses and on measuring improvement.
 Another way of looking at the issue is that instead of taking a product from raw material to sales process, you are taking an interaction from opening to resolution.
 Regardless of whether this is a simple purchase transaction, a request for information or a complaint, there will be a beginning and an ending and various stages in between.
 That means that there is a process and all processes are subject to variability.
-The process and the variability can both be measured and analysed so that the variability is reduced and the consistency of the process is as high as it can possibly be.
+The process and the variability can both be measured and analyzed so that the variability is reduced and the consistency of the process is as high as it can possibly be.
 This becomes increasingly important as the diversity of the customer experience increases.
 Companies which are essentially one-person operations have a very narrow service focus, but even they probably accept customer communications through a variety of channels and need to ensure consistency across all of them.
-As the payroll grows, so does the need to ensure that service quality is measured and managed as stringently as production quality and six sigma is acknowledged world wide as one of the best tools in the world for this task..
+As the payroll grows, so does the need to ensure that service quality is measured and managed as stringently as production quality and six sigma is acknowledged world wide as one of the best tools in the world for this task.